nodecraft/fullstack-hiring-challenge/full-stack/README.md

 ## Introduction
 This repository is a very simple example of a [Cloudflare Pages](https://pages.cloudflare.com/) project.
 It is orchestrated using [`wrangler`](https://developers.cloudflare.com/workers/wrangler/).

-1. Privately fork this repository
-2. Install the [Wrangler CLI](https://developers.cloudflare.com/pages/platform/direct-upload/#wrangler-cli) and follow its onboarding for Cloudflare Pages
+Install the [Wrangler CLI](https://developers.cloudflare.com/pages/platform/direct-upload/#wrangler-cli) and follow its onboarding for Cloudflare Pages

 - The "API" for this project consists of a single endpoint, `/api/users` that returns a list of users.
 It defaults to 10, but can be increased by setting the `maxUsers` query param.
 - The frontend for this project is a single index.html file, with an attached `index.js` file.
 This queries the endpoint, and then renders the results.